Defocus Deblur Microscopy via Head-to-Tail Cross-scale Fusion: Method

 \subsection{Prior knowledge}

 \textbf{Problem defined.} An OOF image ($x$) can be obtained from IF image ($y$) convoluted by the PSF at a given $z$:

 where $*$ is the convolution operator and $\epsilon$ is the noise.
-Since PSF is impossible to acquire, here we proposed a model $M: x \rightarrow y$ that can obtain $y$ from $x$.
+To obtain $y$ from $x$, an inverse operator of convolution is needed, i. e. deconvolution.

-\textbf{Coarse-to-fine network.} As a pioneering work, DeepDeblur \cite{Nah_2017_CVPR} directly learns the relation between blurry-sharp image pairs in an end-to-end manner by adopting a coarse-to-fine strategy.
+\textbf{Coarse-to-fine network.} As a pioneering work, \cite{Nah_2017_CVPR} directly learns the relation between blurry-sharp image pairs in an end-to-end manner by adopting a coarse-to-fine strategy.
 Each subnetwork consists of a sequence of convolutional layers that maintains the spatial resolution of input feature maps.
-Different scales of input images are fed into the sub-networks, and the resultant image from a coarser scale sub-network is concatenated with the input of a finer scale sub-network to enable coarse-to-fine information transfer.
-The reconstruction procedure of DeepDeblur \cite{Nah_2017_CVPR} is formulated as follows:
+Different scales of input images are fed into the corresponding sub-networks.
+The resultant image from a coarser scale sub-network is added to the input of a finer scale sub-network to enable coarse-to-fine information transfer.
+The reconstruction procedure of \cite{Nah_2017_CVPR} is formulated as follows \cite{https://doi.org/10.48550/arxiv.2108.05054}:

-where $U^{(n)}_{\theta_n}$ is the $n$-th subnetwork parameterized by $\theta_n$. $\hat{x}_n$ and $\hat{y}_n$ are the blurred and predicted deblurred images at $n$-th scale. $\uparrow$ are the upsampling operation.
-It is based on the assumption that the deblurred image can be obtained by the adding the fine details to the blurred images (Eq. \ref{finetocoarse}).
-However such an assumption is not accurate in the microscopy system and can only yield an linear approximation of deconvolution, an operation inverse to get the OOF images (Eq. \ref{convolution}).
+where $U^{(n)}_{\theta_n}$ is the $n$-th subnetwork parameterized by $\theta_n$. $\hat{x}_n$ and $\hat{y}_n$ are blurred and predicted deblurred images at $n$-th scale. $\uparrow$ is the upsampling operation.
+It is based on the assumption that the deblurred image can be obtained by adding the fine details to the blurred images (Eq. \ref{finetocoarse}).

+However, such an assumption is inaccurate in the microscopy system, as such scheme adopts a linear summation of iterative nonlinear correction, following the minor perturbation manner.
+However, the inverse operation of Eq. \ref{convolution} (deconvolution) is the end-to-end nonlinear relation between $x$ and $y$.
+Accordingly, in the following section, we proposed a model $M: x \rightarrow y$ that captures the non-linearity of deconvolution while preserving the coarse-to-fine multi-scale strategy.